Amit0412/Amit0412-DBAT_Project_30_42_50/README.md

 Database:MySQL (used XAMPP software)

-#How to run the project?
+6)How to run the project?

  a)Install XAMPP software in your device.